2026 Comparison — Updated March 2026

 Does any other platform verify contractor licenses the way TrackMyVendor does?

 Not among self-service platforms at this price point.
 None of the platforms in this comparison combine real-time state license verification with COI tracking in a single self-serve product for under $100/month.
 A COI proves a sub had insurance when the policy was issued — it says nothing about whether their license was revoked last Tuesday.
-TrackMyVendor's daily sync against Texas TDLR, Florida DBPR, and California CSLB catches the thing every other tool misses.
+TrackMyVendor's daily sync against Texas TDLR, Florida DBPR, California CSLB, Washington L&I, and Oregon CCB catches the thing every other tool misses.
 See how license verification works →

 What does TrackMyVendor not do compared to enterprise platforms?

 Honest answer: quite a bit.
 There is no mobile app — TrackMyVendor is web-based.
-No API for custom integrations.
 No Procore integration yet (on the roadmap).
 No white labeling for insurance agencies or brokers.
 No dedicated implementation services.
+Automation is handled via Zapier and Make webhooks — connect compliance events to Slack, Google Sheets, Gmail, and thousands of other tools without code.
 License verification covers Texas, Florida, and California — not all 50 states.
 If any of those capabilities are must-haves for your operation, one of the enterprise platforms in this comparison is likely the right fit.
 If they're not, setup takes under 10 minutes →

 If I'm already on Procore, does TrackMyVendor add value?

 Potentially — specifically for license verification.
-Procore's insurance module handles COI collection but does not verify contractor license status against state licensing boards.
-If you're in Texas, Florida, or California, TrackMyVendor can layer on top of your Procore workflow to add that check.
+Procore's built-in insurance tools handle COI collection but do not verify contractor license status against state licensing boards.
+If you're in Texas, Florida, or California, TrackMyVendor can layer on top of your existing Procore workflow to add that check.
 We don't integrate directly with Procore yet, so you'd be running two tools — a legitimate drawback.
-If Procore's insurance module already handles your COI tracking well and you don't have a license verification gap, adding TrackMyVendor may not be worth the overhead.
+If your current COI tracking workflow is working and you don't have a license verification gap, adding TrackMyVendor may not be worth the overhead.

 How long does it take to set up TrackMyVendor vs. the enterprise options?